Oceanography, Minor College of Letters & Science

 Students majoring in Geology may elect to complete a minor in Geophysics, Environmental Geology, or Oceanography.
 They may not complete a minor in Geology.

 Students majoring in Marine & Coastal Science may elect to complete a minor in Geology, Geophysics, or Environmental Geology.
 They may not complete a minor in Oceanography.

 The minor is sponsored by the Department of Earth & Planetary Sciences.

-Visit the staff major advisor for help navigating minor requirements and planning for your degree.
+Visit the staff major advisor for help navigating minor requirements, policies, prerequisites, and course offerings.
 Visit the faculty major advisors for additional advice on courses, careers, and graduate school.
 Faculty Advisor: T. M. Hill.